mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 * A common concept (like the `Order` in an e-commerce web shop) becomes vital for several business capabilities, raising the need for reliability and availability, up to the unexplored limits of the CAP theorem, where buying more expensive hardware can't help you anymore.
 * Security and access control get more complicated: different roles are accessing the same information, but _not exactly the same_, hence the need for sophisticated filtering.
-* Shared resources require more coordination to be changed: _“we have to be sure”_ we are not breaking anyone else's software and plans.
+* Changing shared resources requires more coordination: _“we have to be sure”_ we are not breaking anyone else's software and plans.
 The result is usually more and more meetings, more trade-offs, more elapsed time to complete, and less time for proper software development.
 * Since everybody now depends on 'the Order', be it a database table, a microservice or an Order Management System, changing it becomes riskier.
 Risk aversion slowly starts polluting your culture; necessary changes will be postponed.
 * Developers begin to call the backbone software _“legacy”_ with a shade of resentment.
 It's not their baby anymore; it's just _the thing that wakes them up in the middle of the night_.
 * Adding refactoring stories to your backlog becomes a farce: since there is no immediate business value to be delivered, refactoring is being postponed or interrupted.
 Your attempts to explain “technical debt” to your non-technical colleagues always leave you disappointed.